Debian/debiman/README.md

 [crontab(5)](https://manpages.debian.org/crontab(5)) is present in multiple Debian versions, multiple languages, multiple sections and multiple conflicting packages.
 Hence, it showcases all debiman features.

-[w3m(1)](https://manpages.debian.org/w3m(1)) has a japanese translation which is only present in UTF-8 starting with Debian jessie.
+[w3m(1)](https://manpages.debian.org/w3m(1)) has a Japanese translation which is only present in UTF-8 starting with Debian jessie.
 It also has a German translation starting with Debian stretch.

-[qelectrotech(1)](https://manpages.debian.org/qelectrotech(1)) has a french translation in 3 different encodings (none specified, ISO8859-1, UTF-8).
+[qelectrotech(1)](https://manpages.debian.org/qelectrotech(1)) has a French translation in 3 different encodings (none specified, ISO8859-1, UTF-8).

 [mysqld(8)](https://manpages.debian.org/mysqld(8)) is present in two conflicting packages: `mariadb-server-core-10.0` and `mysql-server-core-5.6`.